 The primary function of a data center is to supply computing resources to support various applications and services.
 These resources can include virtual machines, databases, web servers, and other sorts of software.
 Data centers also are liable for ensuring that these resources are available and accessible to users at the least times. this needs a high degree of reliability, security, and scalability, also as a strong backup and disaster recovery plan.

 Data Center Market Share and Size

 The data center market is a rapidly growing industry with a strong CAGR (Compound Annual Growth Rate) of 12.8% driven by the increasing demand for data storage and processing capabilities during the forecast period of 2022 to 2032.
-The global market size was valued at $104.4 billion in 2021 and is expected to grow to $392.8 billion by 2032.
+The global market size was valued at USD 104.4 billion in 2021 and is expected to grow to USD 392.8 billion by 2032.

 The growth of cloud computing, big data analytics, AI, and the Internet of Things (IoT) are the first factors propelling the data center market.
 Large data centers are capable of providing the huge amounts of processing and storage capacities required by these technologies.
 The worldwide data center market is dominated by Equinix, Microsoft, Google, IBM, and Amazon Web Services (AWS) as they hold a large share of the worldwide data center market, there also are numerous smaller players that consider specialized markets like colocation services and modular data centers.